broadinstitute/cromwell/README.md

 )
 ```

-### server
+## server

 Start a server on port 8000, the API for the server is described in the [REST API](#rest-api) section.

-## Running a Workflow at the Command Line
+# Getting Started with WDL

-If you don't already have a reference to the Cromwell JAR file, compile it with `sbt assembly`, which should produce `target/scala-2.11/cromwell-0.5.jar`.
+If you don't already have a reference to the Cromwell JAR file, compile it with `sbt assembly`, which should produce `target/scala-2.11/cromwell-0.7.jar`.

+## Hello World WDL

-Then, create a WDL file, for example:
+Create a WDL simple file and save it as `hello.wdl`, for example:

 ```
 task hello {